qwfy/doc-browser/README.md

 ## GUI

-- When the application starts, you will see a blank screen, you can start typing to search
+- When the application starts, you will see a blank screen, you can start typing to search.

-- Press "Enter" to accept query string
+- Press "Enter" to accept query string.

-- Press one of "ASDFWERTC", or "G" + one of "ASDFWERTC", or "V" + one of "ASDFWERTC" to open a match
+- Press one of "ASDFWERTC", or "G" + one of "ASDFWERTC", or "V" + one of "ASDFWERTC" to open a match.

-- "j" to select next match, and "k" to select the previous one, and "Enter" to open
+- "j" to select next match, and "k" to select the previous one, and "Enter" to open.

-- Press one of "1234567890" to go to the corresponding tab
+- Press one of "1234567890" to go to the corresponding tab.

-- "Alt+h" to go to the previous tab, "Alt+l" to go to the next tab
+- "Alt+h" to go to the previous tab, "Alt+l" to go to the next tab.

-- "Ctrl+w" to close the current tab
+- "Ctrl+w" to close the current tab.

-- Press "/" to input query string
+- Press "/" to input query string.

 - Prefix or suffix a search string with "/py", (eg. "/pyabspath", "abspath/py"), to limit the search to Python, more abbreviations are available, see file `src/Search.hs`, binding `shortcuts`.